 Does your therapist use AI?

-Maybe.
-Some therapists have turned to AI to take notes and do their paperwork.
-Do you know if yours does?
+More and more therapists are using AI to take notes and do their paperwork.
+Does yours?

-And ask for what you want.
+You should know.
+If you don’t, ask.
+And tell them what you want.
 It’s up to you.

 Questions: